deeptools/pyBigWig/README.md

 # pyBigWig
 A python extension written in C for quick access to bigWig files.
-This extension uses the C library functions written by Jim Kent, which have a separate license but are none-the-less available for everyone to use (including for commercial use).
+This extension uses [libBigWig](https://github.com/dpryan79/libBigWig) for local and remote file access.

 This extension is still under development and the functions may change.
-In particular, support for writing a bigWig file has yet to be added.
-Note that compiling with `-O2` or `-O1` seems to result in errors, while `-O0` and `-O3` work fine.
+Note that compiling with `-O2` or `-O1` seems to result in errors, while `-O0` does not.
 The cause of this is currently unclear.

 # Installation
 You can install this extension directly from github with:

-    pip install git+git://github.com/dpryan79/pyBigWig.git
+    pip install git+git://github.com/dpryan79/pyBigWig.git@libBigWig

 # Usage
 Basic usage is as follows: